WWE News: One Of The Greatest Tag Teams Ever Discusses Not Being In The WWE Hall Of Fame

 The 2017 class for the WWE Hall of Fame was a good one that saw a number of legends and greats finally inducted, but there is still one tag team mysteriously missing.
-Kurt Angle led this year’s class which included the legendary Rock ‘N Roll Express and no-one is denying that they certainly deserved that spot.
+Kurt Angle led this year’s class which included the legendary Rock ‘N Roll Express and no one is denying that they certainly deserved that spot.
 Still, there are so many people who are wondering why Ax and Smash of Demolition have still not had their names announced for induction.

 Until last year, Demolition had held the record as the longest reigning tag team champions in WWE history with one that lasted 478 days.
 Back in December, The New Day became the team to finally beat that record, but it takes nothing away from Ax and Smash.

 They still hold the record for the longest amount of days for combined reigns during their three championships and are easily identified by their unique look and facepaint.
-Still, Demolition is not in the WWE Hall of Fame, and no-one can figure out why that is.
+Still, Demolition is not in the WWE Hall of Fame, and no one can figure out why that is.

 Ax (Bill Eadie) and Smash (Barry Darsow) recently spoke with GO Pro Wrestling on a number of topics and one of them was the WWE Hall of Fame.
-So many people have said that Demolition deserves to be inducted, but it just hasn’t happened yet and no-one can quite understand when their time will come.
+So many people have said that Demolition deserves to be inducted, but it just hasn’t happened yet and no one can quite understand when their time will come.

 As transcribed by Wrestling Inc., Ax said that it is just something they don’t think about but if it happens, it happens.